packnback/site/packnback.github.io/content/blog/programming_languages.md

 Myrddin's type inference in a C like context really feels quite magical to use.
-My favourite example was 'malloc()' knowing and returning the right pointer type and size which it inferred automatically from another unrelated part of the code.
+My favourite example was 'malloc()' knowing and returning the right pointer type and size which it inferred automatically from another distant part of the code.

 ### [Haskell](https://www.haskell.org/)